risingwavelabs/risingwave/docs/state-store-overview.md

 ## Cell-based Relational Table
 [source code](https://github.com/singularity-data/risingwave/blob/main/src/storage/src/table/state_table.rs)

-In this part, we will introduce how state-ful executors interact with KV state store through the relational table layer.
+In this part, we will introduce how stateful executors interact with KV state store through the relational table layer.

 Relational table layer consists of State Table, Mem Table and Cell-based Table.
 The State Table provides the table operations by these APIs: `get_row`, `scan`, `insert_row`, `delete_row` and `update_row`, which are the read and write  interfaces for executors.
 The Mem Table is an in-memory buffer for caching table operations during one epoch, and the Cell-based Table is responsible for performing serialization and deserialization between cell-based encoding and KV encoding.